Build-Week-Block-Club-Calendar/block-club-calendar-FE/README.md

 - **[Credits](#credits)**<br>

 ## <a name='overview'></a>Overview
-This frontend code base allows users to navigate block-club-calendar's website, edit and view the community calendar, create a neighborhood event including time, place, location, text description, external link, and an event image.
-Community members or organizations can also edit and delete events their own events while admin account users can edit and delete all events.
+This frontend code base allows users to navigate block-club-calendar's website by editing and viewing the community calendar, creating  neighborhood events including time, place, location, text description, external link, and event images.
+Community members or organizations can also edit and delete their own events while admin account users can edit and delete all events.

 ## Frameworks and Libraries Used
 Front End Tech | Design System | Validation | Routing | Forms